Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 SINGAPORE: The last time Mr Reynaldo Nucos spoke to his sister Arceli, they talked about having one of the family’s motorised rickshaws repaired.

 "We spoke on Friday or Saturday.
-She asked me if it was still running fine,” Mr Nucos told CNA in a phone interview from the family’s hometown in La Union, Philippines.
+She asked me if it was still running fine,” Mr Nucos told CNA on Tuesday (Dec 31) in a phone interview from the family’s hometown in La Union, Philippines.
 "I said it runs, but it needs a bit of repair.
 We just need to allocate some funds to get it done."

 Ms Arceli replied that it’s “no problem” and they will have it fixed when she returns to the Philippines.
 She was supposed to fly back in January.